 It’s also important to understand that heavier or more aggressive riders will get fewer miles out of the exact same part.
 When you exert more torque on the drivetrain and more weight on tires and bearings, they simply wear out sooner.

-What is high mileage for a bicycle?
 You could say a bicycle is “high-mileage” after 10,000 miles or more.
 At that point, all drivetrain parts and tires have probably been replaced at least a couple times.
 That may equate to 2-5 years of regular use.

 But practically speaking, cyclists don’t often think in those terms, since not all miles are created equal.
 For instance, 1,000 miles of wet gravel roads with a big rider and heavy cargo might cause more wear than 5,000 miles of a child cruising down a sunny street.